 To ensure you achieve the most aesthetically favourable results following your skin cancer surgery, we strongly advise that you visit a highly trained plastic surgeon, such as Dr. Richard Hamilton.

 While skin cancer clinics are useful for detecting and assessing the occurrence of skin cancer, they are often not staffed by trained plastic surgeons or dermatologists, and thus we do not advise you have any lesions surgically removed there.
 Instead, please obtain a referral to a plastic surgeon who is very experienced in successfully removing skin cancers while minimising scarring and disfigurements.
 This is especially important if you need to have any cancers removed from the face, scalp, hand or lower leg.

 Risks of Skin Cancer Surgery

-It’s important to note there can be risks with surgery.
-The information contained at hamiltonhouse.com.au is of a general nature and is not a substitute for an in-depth consultation with Dr Richard Hamilton.
+As with any surgery, there are risks involved in undergoing skin cancer surgery.
+The information contained on this website is of a general nature and is not a substitute for an in-depth consultation with Dr. Richard Hamilton.
 Dr. Hamilton will carefully explain these potential risks and complications to you in detail at the time of consultation.

 Mole Removal And Repair

 Moles and Naevi are the commonest of the skin lesions, which can be present at birth or appear in childhood or early adult life.
 They can be flat or protruding and are seen on the face, arms, legs, back, chest and so on.
 They can develop or grow after sun exposure.
 A few moles have a tendency to change into a melanoma type of skin cancer so careful assessment is required to determine the risk.
 Moles at risk including Dysplastic Naevus can be recognised by the ABCDE rule: Asymmetry, Border irregularity, Colour variation, large Diameter and Evolving, and should be biopsied or removed and sent to pathology.